bwoodsend/vtkplotlib/docs/source/quickstart.rst

 A simple library to make 3D graphics using easy.
 Built on top of VTK.
-Whilst VTK is a very versatile library, it still only has a rather low level API.
-Even the simplest examples require the construction and linking of a large number of complicated internal components.
-This and other factors make writing in it slow and painful.
+Whilst VTK is a very versatile library, the learning curve is steep and writing in it is slow and painful.
 This library seeks to overcome that by wrapping the all ugliness into numpy friendly functions to create a 3D equivalent of matplotlib.
 All the VTK components/functionality are still accessible but by default are already setup for you.

 Key features
 ------------